Search blog

 The diamond necklace was the perfect accessory to complement her elegant evening gown.

-Above, we have learned an overview of Attendant and Attendee.
-So how can we distinguish between Attendee and Attendant?
-Let's follow this table with PREP!
+Above, we have learned an overview of attendant and attendee.
+So how can we distinguish between attendee and attendant?
+Let's explore these key differences:

 Differences between Attendant and Attendee